ekernf01/perturbation_data/README.md

 Metadata listing data sources, number of perturbations, and other summaries are stored in `perturbations/perturbations.csv`.

 Each network is stored as a pair of [AnnData](https://anndata.readthedocs.io/en/latest/index.html) objects in `train.h5ad` and `test.h5ad`.
 Some may lack separate training data, having only `test.h5ad`.
 When there is a separate training dataset, it will usually come from the same biological system or set of cell types as the test data, but it will lack perturbations and it will have time-series measurements.
+Some datasets also have a `screen.csv`, which summarizes gross phenotypic outcomes across many genes.

 ### Preprocessing